17026184uhi/assignment117026184/README.md

 To this aim, jest is used to run tests against javascript functions that check aspects of that JSON data.

+# index.js

+This is provided as a standard default load point for a website.
+Currently, this does nothing more than load the data and display the JSON data object.
+It can be run with the command: node ./index

 # Run the tests

 To perform the tests, do the following:

-1. Download all the files into a directory, or clone the repository with the "git clone" command.
-2. Ensure you have Node.js installed and that it also installed npm.
-3. Using a command prompt in CommandShell or similar (depending on your operating system), navigate to the directory you copied the files to.
+1. Ensure you environment has node installed, and that it came with npm, and that git is installed.
+This has been tested with node version 23.0.0 and npm version 10.9.0 and git version 2.47.0.windows.2
+2. Create an empty folder to put the program into and navigate to it.
+3. Copy the link for the repository ( https://github.com/17026184uhi/assignment117026184.git ).
+4. Type the command "git clone " then paste the link before hitting enter.
-4. Run the test suite using the command: npm run test
+5. Run the test suite using the command: npm run test

 That command will run all the tests.
 They should all pass.
 If any fail, useful output will be provided to help identify the problem.
 In such an event, check that all the files from this repository are present and if so, some debugging may be required.